K-12 and Adult

 OTTIFA Task Teams

 To fulfill the mandate, OTTIFA determines annual priority areas and establishes Task Teams to address a specific priority area.
 The Task Teams consist of community subject matter experts, OTTIFA members and ISC staff.
-Task Teams meet to examine their area of focus and provide recommendations to OTTIFA for an enhancement or adaptation to meet the unique needs of our communities.
+Task Teams meet to examine their area of focus and provide recommendations to OTTIFA for an enhancement or adaptation to meet the unique needs of our learners and communities.

 • Special Education